-Executive Committee.
+EXECUTIVE COMMITTEE.
 The Executive Committee is authorized by the Charter and Bylaws of the Corporation to exercise the powers of the Board of Directors in the management of the business and affairs of the Corporation, with certain exceptions.
 The Executive Committee held five meetings in 1994.
 The members of the Committee are Gerald Greenwald, Chairman, and Richard D. McCormick, Harlow B. Osteboe, John F. Peterpaul, Paul E. Tierney, Jr., and Paul A. Volcker.

-Audit Committee.
-The Audit Committee is authorized by the Board to review with the Corporation's independent public accountants the annual financial statements of the Corporation prior to publication, to review the work of and approve nonaudit services performed by such independent accountants and to make annual recommendations to the Board for the appointment of independent public accountants for the ensuing year.
+AUDIT COMMITTEE.
+The Audit Committee is authorized by the Board to review with the Corporation's independent public accountants the annual financial statements of the Corporation prior to publication, to review the work of and approve non-audit services performed by such independent accountants and to make annual recommendations to the Board for the appointment of independent public accountants for the ensuing year.
 The Committee reviews the effectiveness of the financial and accounting functions, organization, operations and management of the Corporation and its subsidiaries and affiliates.
 The Audit Committee held two meetings in 1994.
 The members of the Committee are James J. O'Connor, Chairman, and Duane D. Fitzgerald, Richard D. McCormick, John F. McGillicuddy, Paul E. Tierney, Jr., John K. Van de Kamp, and Paul A. Volcker.

-Compensation Committee.
+COMPENSATION COMMITTEE.
 The Compensation Committee reviews and approves the compensation and benefits of all officers of the Corporation and reviews general policy matters relating to compensation and benefits of non-union employees of the Corporation and its subsidiaries.
 The Committee also administers the equity incentive compensation plans of the Corporation, except for responsibilities reserved for the Compensation Administration Committee.
 The Compensation Committee held eight meetings in 1994.
 The members of the Committee are John F. McGillicuddy, Chairman, and Duane D. Fitzgerald, Gerald Greenwald, Richard D. McCormick, Harlow B. Osteboe, John F. Peterpaul, and Joseph V. Vittoria.

-Compensation Administration Committee.
+COMPENSATION ADMINISTRATION COMMITTEE.
 The Compensation Administration Committee administers the stock option plans and executive compensation programs of the Corporation to the extent such functions cannot or are not appropriate to be performed by the Compensation Committee in light of any provision of the Internal Revenue Code, the securities laws, any other applicable law or any regulations promulgated under any of the foregoing, and also oversees the evaluation process for CEO performance.
 The Compensation Administration Committee held two meetings in 1994.
 The members of the Committee are John F. McGillicuddy, Chairman, and Duane D. Fitzgerald and Richard D. McCormick.

-CAP Committee.
-The CAP Committee oversees implementation of the Corporation's Competitive Action Plan.
-The CAP Committee has the exclusive authority, acting for and on behalf of the Board and consistent with the protection of the interests of the holders of Common Stock, to approve on behalf of the Corporation any and all modifications of or amendments to the Competitive Action Plan, other than those matters reserved to the Labor Committee.
-The CAP Committee held no meetings in 1994.
-The members of the Committee are Duane D. Fitzgerald, Chairman, and Gerald Greenwald, John F. McGillicuddy, James J. O'Connor, Harlow B. Osteboe, John F. Peterpaul, Paul E. Tierney, Jr., and John K. Van de Kamp.
+CAP COMMITTEE.
+The CAP Committee oversees implementation of the Corporation's Competitive Action Plan developed as part of the Recapitalization to improve United's competitiveness on many short-haul routes, and pursuant to which "Shuttle by United" was established.
+The CAP Committee has the exclusive authority, acting for and on behalf of the Board and consistent with the protection of the interests of the holders of Common Stock, to approve on behalf of the Corporation any and all modifications of or amendments to the Competitive Action Plan, other than those matters reserved to the Labor Committee are Duane D. Fitzgerald, Chairman, and Gerald Greenwald, John F. McGillicuddy, James J. O'Connor, Harlow B. Osteboe, John F. Peterpaul, Paul E. Tierney, Jr., and John K. Van de Kamp.

-Labor Committee.
+LABOR COMMITTEE.
 The Labor Committee has the exclusive authority on behalf of the Board to approve on behalf of the Corporation the entering into of, or any modification or amendment to, any collective bargaining agreement to which the Corporation or any of its subsidiaries is a party.
 The Committee held two meetings in 1994.
 The members of the Committee are Gerald Greenwald, Chairman, and Richard D. McCormick and Paul E. Tierney, Jr.